jillesca/ncpeek/README.md

     print(result)
 ```

 `ncpeek` will return the data as json.
 See [api_example.py](examples/api_example.py) for the full example.

 ## Device Settings

-`ncpeek` expects the device settings under a specific structure.
+The device settings should follow a specific structure.

 - **CLI:** json filename containing the device settings.